In this episode of “Beyond Addiction,” we discuss the critical role of counseling and therapy for treating trauma-related addiction issues.

 Let's use the analogy of the plant.

-In this analogy, the soil represents the "an outside-in misunderstanding of where our happiness comes from" that needs to be present for the roots, or "internal unrest" to take hold.
+In this analogy, the soil represents the "outside-in misunderstanding of where our happiness comes from" that needs to be present for the roots, or "internal unrest" to take hold.
 The roots represent how we experience this internal unrest.
 Depression, boredom, anxiety, trauma, are all hosted by this soil of internal unrest.
 Under these fertile conditions, created by the idea that we can get satisfaction from outside ourselves, the plant can grow into the "observable behaviors of addiction."

 - Soil: Outside-In Misunderstanding